Stono/ike/README.md

 Unfortuantely those targets aren't going to update their certifcates any time soon, and at the same time I am unwilling to downgrade openssl on my machine to accomodate them!

-This container encapsulates ike(c/d) with `openssl-1.0.1e-30` which is the most current version of openssl that I found which still works with these older certificates.
+This docker container encapsulates ike(c/d) with `openssl-1.0.1e-30` which is the most current version of openssl that I found which still works with these older certificates.

+__NOTE__: This is published on docker registry, so you don't need to clone this repo etc.  Just install docker and type the commands below.

 ## Using the container
 The container needs to be run with `privileged` and `net=host` as at the end of the day, you're creating a VPN tunnel and it needs to play with your network stack.